DeedMob/frontend-engineer-challenge/README.md

 - Handle the concurrent actions issue - "If the user changes the query input while there is still a pending request from a previous query change, the current pending request should be cancelled and a new request should be made."
 - Debounce the fetching of results by 100ms.
-- Log any state changing action with the newly changed state.
 - Add loading and/or error states

 ## Rules